hsghori/pilot-cs107/loops-and-scope/notes.md

 ### Do-While Loops

-A do-while loop is almost exactly like a while loop except the loop body is executed before the condition is checke.
+A do-while loop is almost exactly like a while loop except the loop body is executed before the condition is checked.
 This means that the body will always be executed at least once.
 ```Java
 System.out.println("Welcome to my do-while example");